-- 8. Hepatitis is the general term for inflammation of the liver.
+- 9. Hepatitis is the general term for inflammation of the liver.
 This has a range of clinical presentations varying in duration, severity and eventual outcome.
 The initial symptoms of hepatitis are often non-specific but in the later stages of the disease the symptoms reflect impairment of various liver functions.
 Laboratory evidence of liver cell damage can often be detected in asymptomatic patients but significant impact on the synthetic, metabolic and excretory functions of the liver eventually leads to symptoms such as bruising secondary to lack of clotting factors, encephalopathy caused by failure to convert ammonia to urea, and itching when bile salts are deposited in the skin instead of being eliminated in the bile.
-The liver has a remarkable ability to regenerate after damage but often fails to replicate the original complex cellular architecture necessary for normal function and instead produces cirrhosis, a combination of fibrous tissue and regenerative nodules. - 9.
+The liver has a remarkable ability to regenerate after damage but often fails to replicate the original complex cellular architecture necessary for normal function and instead produces cirrhosis, a combination of fibrous tissue and regenerative nodules. - 10.
 In the UK, the most common causes of liver injury are fatty infiltration of the liver or viral infection, but toxicants (including alcohol), genetic storage disease and autoimmune processes can also lead to liver damage.
 In a proportion of patients, no ready explanation can be found for liver damage however severe.
-Toxicant-induced hepatitis, usually caused by drugs, is common and often resolves when the relevant chemical exposure ceases.
+Toxicant-induced hepatitis, usually caused by drugs, is not uncommon but usually resolves when the relevant chemical exposure ceases.
 In some cases, however, cellular damage is severe and the outcome can be fatal.
+In a few patients severe liver disease may develop, even when the initial response is mild, due to individual susceptibility (idiosyncratic liver disease).

-10. Identifying a cause for an episode of hepatitis depends upon a history of exposure to chemicals, drugs or contact with sources of hepatitis infection, together with laboratory investigations.
+11. Identifying a cause for an episode of hepatitis depends upon a history of exposure to chemicals, drugs or contact with sources of hepatitis infection, together with laboratory investigations.
 Infection with many of the hepatitic viruses can be identified either by demonstrating an antigenic part of the virus or a specific antibody response to the virus in the blood.
-Autoimmune disease can be diagnosed from the pattern of antibodies to specific cellular components such as mitochondria and from the clinical picture of other organ involvement.
-Damaged liver cells tend to leak enzymes into the blood and some clue as to the site of greatest damage within the liver can be gleaned from the pattern of enzymes in the blood, with transaminases, particularly alanine aminotransferase (ALT), being released from damaged parenchymal cells and alkaline phosphatase being released from cells lining the bile ducts.
+Autoimmune disease can be diagnosed from the pattern of antibodies to specific cellular components such as from the mitochondria or nuclei and from the clinical picture of other organ involvement.
+Damaged liver cells tend to leak enzymes into the blood and some clue as to the site of greatest damage within the liver can be gleaned from the pattern of these enzymes in the blood, with transaminases, particularly alanine aminotransferase (ALT), being released from damaged parenchymal cells and alkaline phosphatase being released from cells lining the bile ducts.